mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 tunneling a UDP packet"}

-{{datagram-example}} illustrates how a UDP packet is tunneled using the encapsulation mode.
+{{datagram-example}} illustrates how a UDP packet is tunneled using the tunnel session mode.
-The main advantage of the encapsulation mode is that it supports IP and any protocol above the network layer.
+The main advantage of the tunnel session mode is that it supports IP and any protocol above the network layer.
 Any IP packet can be transported using the datagram extension over a QUIC connection.
 However, this advantage comes with a large per-packet overhead since each packet